adrianosela/tailscale-web/README.md

 ## Notes

-- **Browser only.** This library uses WebAssembly and browser APIs; it does not run in Node.js.
 - **WASM size.** The Tailscale WASM binary is ~35 MB.
 It is loaded once and cached by the browser.
 - **Auth persistence.** Tailscale auth state is stored in `localStorage` (or your custom adapter) under a key prefix.
 Call `localStorage.clear()` or remove the prefixed keys to log out.